-As of December 31, 2022 and 2021, The TBG, on behalf of the unitholders, does not hold any collaterals and there are no other credit enhancements on the TBG's financial assets.
+As of December 31, 2022 and 2021, the TBG, on behalf of the unitholders, does not hold any collaterals and there are no other credit enhancements on the TBG's financial assets.
+The maximum exposure to credit risk represents the carrying value of the financial assets.